I’m typically at my best when motivated by the crushing pressure of having to succeed or face the humiliation of abject failure.

 A face covering remains a good idea as well.
-Most places are pretty good about letting you know the current requirements, but it’s good to be prepared.
+Most places are pretty good about letting you know the current requirements, but it’s good to be prepared just in case.

 Summer pop-up storms are a thing, especially in places like Busch Gardens where the Florida weather all but mandates afternoon storms.

-Typically your Wal-Marts, Targets or dollar stores will carry a perfectly acceptable light poncho capable of handling a pop-up storm for a dollar or two.
+Typically your Wal-Mart, Target or dollar stores will carry a perfectly acceptable light poncho capable of handling a pop-up storm for a dollar or two.
 They come tightly folded and are quite light to carry.

 Keep in mind, inside places like Universal Orlando Resort, ponchos are treated as if they are made of gold and cost accordingly.
 Try to avoid buying ponchos in the park if at all possible.

 Of course, if heavier rain is expected, you may want actual rain jackets, but that is a weather-specific packing situation, not one of your typical amusement park essentials.

 You can get a 5-pack for the whole family for $15.99 on Amazon.

 1. Autograph book